Carlos Alcaraz: predicting the unpredictable

 Tags: Carlos Alcaraz, player analysis, tennis statistics, betting strategy, ATP Tour

-We analyzed 268 matches played by Alcaraz between 2022 and 2025 — every surface, every tournament tier, every round — to answer the question bettors and fans ask constantly: Can you actually predict Carlos Alcaraz?
+We analyzed 268 matches played by Alcaraz between 2022 and 2025 — every surface, every tournament tier, every round we have on record — to answer the question bettors and fans ask constantly: Can you actually predict Carlos Alcaraz in a way that survives contact with real odds?

 Let's start with the headline: over 268 matches, Alcaraz won 230 of them — an 85.8% win rate.
 That number places him among the most dominant players of this era.